 I started young and it took me forever to start using it properly.
-I think you could start now if you really wanted to but it doesnt hurt to waitposted about 6 years ago
+I think you could start now if you really wanted to but it doesnt hurt to waitposted over 6 years ago

 I started young too.
 Try to go for a natural look like nude lips with a coat of mascara. :)posted about 6 years ago

 I think makeup is really unnecessary.
 For a teen, I don’t mind eyeliner, mascara, or lip gloss (with good taste) every once in a while, but everyday is unnecessary.
 That way, when you DO wear makeup, it’s a nice add/touch :)

 &I think makeup for special occasions is nice too.
 I really recommend just being a natural beauty as a teen.
 When you’re older, your skin will thank you because wearing foundation throws off the natural Ph balance it has making you resort to more “cover-ups” when you reach the age that it’s actually practical to wear makeup.
 You want to be able to put just the littlest bit of foundation when you’re older and look RADIANT:) Just drink lots of water for now.posted about 6 years ago

 well, if you really wanna start wearing make up then go for it. start with basics such as lip gloss, mascara & a bit of eyeliner. nothing too overly done if you’re in your early teens. keep it natural :)posted about 6 years ago

 Only wear it if it makes you more comfortable and confident if it doesn’t, then it is just a waste of money.
 And don’t go overboard either if you do decide to wear it.
 I use to wear so much and looking back at pictures I release how awful I look and now I wear very little I feel much more confident and most people say they prefer how I look without any at all.posted about 6 years ago